typelevel/cats/docs/src/site/index.md

 title:  "Home"
 section: "home"
 ---
-Cats is a library intended to provide abstractions for functional programming in the [Scala programming language](https://scala-lang.org).
+Cats is a library which provides abstractions for functional programming in the [Scala programming language](https://scala-lang.org).
 The name is a playful shortening of the word *category*.